 - Being happy is more important than being “important.”

-- Follow your curiosity – if something piques your interest, look into it – you never know what you might learn.
+- Follow your curiosity – if something piques your interest, look into it – you never know where it might lead you.

-Yoga (I earned my 200-hour certificate to teach yoga in 2015), dance, photography, other visual and performing arts, languages, biking; spending time with family, our two cats, and close friends; addressing competing priorities as a working parent.
+Yoga (physical discipline and philosophy; I have my 200-hour yoga teaching certificate), dance, photography, other visual and performing arts, languages (besides French, I've studied Spanish, and Swahili, and learned a bit of Dagbani); spending time with family, our two cats, and close friends; helping working parents manage competing priorities.